 Indigenous status is a measure of whether a person identifies as being of Aboriginal and/or Torres Strait Islander origin.
 Indigenous status of the mother has been a mandatory data item in the Perinatal NMDS since its inception in 1997, but applying the data item to the baby was introduced to the NMDS for collection for the first time in the 2012–13 reference year (from 1 July 2012).

 For 2015 and 2016, data on the baby’s Indigenous status was provided by all states and territories.
 This item, when used in conjunction with the mother’s Indigenous status, is a better baseline measure of health for all Indigenous children.
 However, the outcomes of babies of Indigenous women remain a key data resource for assessing provision of antenatal care in pregnancy and other interventions before or during pregnancy.

 Unless otherwise stated, data for babies are based on the Indigenous status of the mother.

 Comparing NPMDC data with ABS registrations of death data

 Perinatal death data reported by the Australian Bureau of Statistics (ABS) are not directly comparable with the NPMDC and NPDC data contained in this report.
 Variation in the number of perinatal deaths reported by the ABS and NPMDC can be seen in Table 2.

-While the definitions of stillbirth (fetal death in ABS reporting) and neonatal death are the same, ABS data are sourced from state and territory registrars of Births, Deaths and Marriages.
-Data from the NPMDC and NPDC contained in this report are sourced from midwives, and other staff, who collect information from mothers and perinatal administrative and clinical record systems.
+While the definitions of stillbirth and neonatal death are the same, ABS data are sourced from state and territory registrars of Births, Deaths and Marriages; while data from the NPMDC and NPDC contained in this report are sourced from midwives, and other staff, who collect information from mothers and perinatal administrative and clinical record systems.